1. Things to Bring on the Examination Day

 - 17.Proctor determines that you behaved improperly in some way other than those listed above, or you did not follow the orders of staff members.
 You engage in acts likely to threaten the fairness of the examination.

-- Note: Any items which are used for the prohibited behaviors (memos, crib sheets, electronic devices etc.) will be confiscated on site and not returned.
+- Any items which are used for the prohibited behaviors (memos, crib sheets, electronic devices etc.) will be confiscated on site and not returned.

-- Note: Upon engaging in any of the behavior listed in 2 above, staff members will immediately confirm the e-mail and chat histories on your smartphone or other electronic devices, as well as the contents of data folders (visual, audio, etc.), while recording and storing that data.
+- Upon engaging in any of the behavior listed in 2 above, staff members will immediately confirm the e-mail and chat histories on your smartphone or other electronic devices, as well as the contents of data folders (visual, audio, etc.), while recording and storing that data.

-- Note: Examinees engaging in theft of examination questions, arranging for proxy test taking or other malicious violations may be subject to police reports as fraudulent obstruction of business or other procedures, together with bans on taking the EJU again.
+- Examinees engaging in theft of examination questions, arranging for proxy test taking or other malicious violations may be subject to police reports as fraudulent obstruction of business or other procedures, together with bans on taking the EJU again.
 Upon inquiries from universities or other institutions concerning scores, JASSO reserves the right to provide notification of the details of such violations.

-Jasso will continue to take strict measures against cheating.
+JASSO will continue to take strict measures against cheating.
 In addition, information of malicious cheating may be provided to universities.

 The Japan Student Services Organization (JASSO) pledges to do everything in its capacity to ensure that the examination is offered in proper fashion.
 However, upon occurrence of events during the exam which interfere with your ability to respond or otherwise threaten to impact your scores, please immediately inform a proctor of those circumstances.
 Our proctors (or other staffers) will confirm the details and deal with the specific situations.